livius09/c-compiler/README.md

 ## Changes
 ### v(major release).(new feature).(bug fixes and small stuff)

+#### v01.0.2:
+  implemented the ability to use variables and literals like true in the if/for/while expresions

 #### v01.0.1:
   yeah fine and nice litle commit. fixe if up a bit